 What effects do servers & web hosting have on the PageSpeed?

 Web hosting and server are crucial for a high PageSpeed.

 Many web hosts are not optimized for a high PageSpeed.
 Static files, such as images, videos, CSS and JS should be cached by the browser for as long as possible – ideally up to 1 year.
 For the user, this means that new versions of the files are not checked as often.

 The default configuration often sets cache times of only 2 weeks or less – this is bad for the PageSpeed score and the user.

 To ensure that the user still receives the latest file when file changes, it makes sense that the file name changes when changes.

 Our PageSpeed 100 WordPress theme changes the file name of the cached CSS and JS files depending on the time of the last edit.
 Thus, the files can be delivered by the server with a cache directive of one year, but changes to the files are detected immediately and the file name is changed accordingly.

-When choosing your web host, make sure that optimized directives for Apache & NGINX can be stored – in our large PageSpeed theme comparison you can see how much an optimization of the server affects the PageSpeed.
+When choosing your web hoster, make sure that optimized directives for Apache & NGINX can be stored – in our big PageSpeed Theme comparison you can see how much an optimization of the server influences the PageSpeed.

 What impact does caching have on PageSpeed?